-PRODUCTION TECHNOLOGY 40 weeks 1 Credit (This course is offered every of ther year)
+PRODUCTION TECHNOLOGY 40 weeks 1 Credit Grade Level 10-12

-Grade Level

 Production Tech will focus on lighting and sound design for live and recorded performance.
 Over the course of the year, students will learn how to set up, operate and design lighting in various settings, especially stage, TV and film.
 Additionally, we will cover sound design in the aforementioned settings as well as radio and Podcasting.
-This course is ideal for those looking to work in media production, as well as those who will benefit from being able to create high-quality media for their own businesses and personal use. knowledge and/or participate in an ensemble.
+This course is ideal for those looking to work in media production, as well as those who will benefit from being able to create high- quality media for their own businesses and personal use.
+Knowledge and/or participate in an ensemble.

-PHYSICAL EDUCATION
+PHYSICAL EDUCATION 40 weeks .5 Credit

-9-12 every other day all year
+Grade Level: 9-12 every other day all l year

+Requirements: None

 Physical Education at Skaneateles High School is designed to graduate students with a knowledge and appreciation of the concept of staying active by making appropriate and enjoyable exercise choices to lead a healthy, productive life.
 Team sports and lifetime activities will be presented to provide students with practical applications of recreational pursuits available to them in their adult life.
-Specific activities include: racquetball, formal dance, and bowling, ice skating, archery, golf, badminton, self-defense, pickle ball, ultimate Frisbee, weight training, project adventure, volleyball, softball, basketball, team handball, soccer, and flag football.
-SCIENCE
+Specific activities include: racquetball, formal dance, and bowling, ice skating, archery, golf, badminton, self-defense, pickleball, ultimate Frisbee, weight training, project adventure, volleyball, softball, basketball, team handball, soccer, and flag football.